-AlLA's Guide to Worksite Enforcement and Corporate Compliance Handbook number of sophisticated employers have patted themselves on the back for implementing the "best" electronic I-9 system, only to find that their system is woefully inadequate in meeting the complex requirements of the Form I-9 process.
+Contact a Mentor number of sophisticated employers have patted themselves on the back for implementing the "best" electronic I-9 system, only to find that their system is woefully inadequate in meeting the complex requirements of the Form I-9 process.
 The Macy's settlement agreement indicates that its electronic system may fall into this category.

-There is no substitute for a well-designed process, comprehensive training, and an internal audit system designed to catch and appropriately remediate errors before they become the subject of a government investigation. •• by Cletus M. Weber
+There is no substitute for a well-designed process, comprehensive training, and an internal audit system designed to catch and appropriately remediate errors before they become the subject of a government investigation.
 Christine D. Mehfoud is a director at Spotts Fain PC in Richmond.
 The author's views do not necessarily represent the views of AILA nor do they constitute legal advice or representation.